lady-bluecopper/NuDHy/ReadMe.md

 To conveniently run the scripts *run\_reciprocity*, *run\_coreness*, *run\_laplacian*, *run\_centrality*, and *compute\_hypercoreness*, for each dataset and sampler of interest, you can use the Bash script *run\_all\_metrics\_experiment*.
 To run each of them separately, you must provide as arguments the dataset name and the sampler name.
 The sampler names available are:
-  - 'NuDHy': metrics will be computed for both the samples generated by NuDHy-Degs and NuDHy-BIOT.
+  - 'NuDHy': metrics will be computed for both the samples generated by NuDHy-Degs and NuDHy-JOINT.
   - 'Base': version of ReDi where <img src="https://latex.codecogs.com/svg.image?\inline&space;{\color{Red}\beta_1=\beta_2=0}" title="{\color{Red}\beta_1=\beta_2=0}" />.
   - 'BaseD': version of ReDi-degreewise where <img src="https://latex.codecogs.com/svg.image?\inline&space;{\color{Red}\beta_1=\beta_2=0}" title="{\color{Red}\beta_1=\beta_2=0}" />.
   - 'ReDi': ReDi.